 How to deal with a temper tantrum

-Dealing with a temper tantrum is different from dealing with an autism meltdown.
+Dealing with a temper tantrum is different from dealing with a meltdown.
 Children throw tantrums because they want something.
 This does not mean, however, that you should always give in to every demand behind a tantrum.

 Keep your calm

-It is easy to get upset when your child is throwing a tantrum but try to keep yourself calm first before addressing your child’s behavior.
-It does not make sense to tell your child to stop yelling when you are also yelling.
-You want your child to see how he/she should be acting—which is calm and collected.
+It is easy to get upset when your child is throwing a tantrum, but try to keep yourself calm first before addressing your child’s behavior.

 Don’t give in

 The fastest way to stop a tantrum is to give the child what he/she wants.
 While you can do this on specific occasions when you cannot afford to deal with a tantrum, it is not a great strategy in the long run.
 Your child will learn that he/she needs to throw a tantrum to get what he/she wants.

 Acknowledge your child’s emotions